sikaeducation/curriculum/courses/301/standards/integrate-routing-react/topics/react-nested-routes/README.md

 1. The `<App />` component wraps the entire application in a `<Router>`, has `<Link>`s that sets new paths, and a `<Switch>` that determines which school component to display based on the path.
 2. The `<CareerSchoolView />` gets the `url` and the `path` from the `useRouteMatch` hook.
 These will both be `/career` in this case.
 3. The `<CareerSchoolView />` makes nested links to each department using the `url`.
-4. Another `<Switch>` matches URL paths that contain a dynamic segment representing the career school's department ID.
+4. Another `<Switch>` matches paths that contain career school's department ID.
 These are what the `<Link>` tags in this component will link to.
 It also has a default view that will display when the route first loads.
 5. The `<DepartmentView />` gets the department ID from the `useParams` hook.
 It uses this to look up and display that department's unique greeting from a local JSON file with `fetch`.

 ## Watch Out!